goabstract/abstract-sdk/docs/abstract-api.md

 }, { limit: 2 });
 ```

 > Note: This endpoint returns a special type of `Promise` called a `CursorPromise` that supports cursor-based pagination.
-More information can be found [here](/docs/pagination).
+Additional information can be found [here](/docs/pagination).

 ### Retrieve an activity